 Fillings:

-- The Moravian kolache inside filling: Czechs usually make a quark filling out of tvaroh, called tvarohová nádivka.
-However, tvaroh is not a usual ingredient worldwide.
+- Moravian kolache inside filling: Czechs usually make a quark filling out of tvaroh, called tvarohová nádivka.
+However, tvaroh is not a common ingredient worldwide.
 I recommend using any tried cream cheese filling (or ricotta filling), which works fine for you.
 TIP: A proven substitute for tvaroh in the USA is farmers’ cheese.

 Ingredients for streusel topping: